-No need to do series of 50 abs every two days to eradicate that pretty mat of fat that covers the belly.
-First because you risk leaving your lower back, second because the movement is ineffective.
-The key to carrying out the project is a solid and subtle strategy based on the association of good sports and a balanced diet.
+No need to do a series of 50 abs every two days to eradicate that pretty mat of fat that covers the belly.
+First, because you risk leaving your lower back, and second because the movement is ineffective.
+The key to carrying out the project is a solid and subtle strategy based on the association between good sports and a balanced diet.
 Follow the guide.

 It may sound silly and restrictive, but the basic rule is body awareness, before any sports and food routine.
 “Whether you are at work or at home, it is essential to force yourself to tuck your stomach in all day, as if the navel was sucked in by the spine,” indicates Karine Hellebuyck, sports coach in Paris.
 The body is linked to the mind, we will thus benefit from better energy and the muscles will begin to tone up, ”concludes the coach.

 “The fat begins to melt from the moment you simply get back to moving as much as possible”, informs Christophe Boulanger, a sports coach in Bordeaux who specialized in running.

 The reason is simple: “We store fat in part because the body does not spend what we give it, which can be too sweet or too fatty”, adds Brigitte Barthe, food education advisor.

 The main thing is to adopt simple but effective habits: prefer the stairs to the elevators, shorten your public transport journey to end on foot, or even get up regularly from your chair when working seated all day.

 Among other causes (stress, healthy lifestyle, sedentary lifestyle, interplay of hormones, or even disturbed intestinal flora), “fat often comes from a behavioral problem which in turn leads to poor food intake, in other words, an unbalanced diet.
 Bad reflexes, such as eating industrial foods that are too fatty or too sweet, also promote the appearance of fat, ”recalls Deborah Ohana, sports nutritionist dietician.